 They do come in a variety of flavors, but even those have minimal ingredients.Shop UnTapped Maple Syrup

 Luckily, Squirrel’s Nut Butter comes in multiple formulations to help you prevent chafing and blisters.
 You can buy this awesome stuff in deodorant-like sticks for on the go, and in tubs for a bit more all-around coverage.
 At least one of our ultrarunners on the iRunFar team keeps a small container in her first aid kit at all times, and has even used it for chapped lips in a pinch.
 It did the trick!

-The headlamp has some crazy cool features, like the ability to sync the light and program it through an app on your phone, reactive lighting where the beam’s brightness changes based on available ambient light, and a 15-hour burn time on a lower setting.
+The headlamp has some ridiculously cool features, like the ability to sync the light and program it through an app on your phone, reactive lighting where the beam’s brightness changes based on available ambient light, and a 15-hour burn time on a lower setting.

 The strap is a combination of traditional elastic up front and a sort of cord that goes around the side and back of your head.
-While it is not ultralight at 6.5 ounces, it is not ultralight, but if you care more about burn time and not having to switch batteries midway through your night on the trail than the lack of weight on your head, the Nao+ is an excellent choice.Shop the Petzl Nao+ Headlamp
+At 6.5 ounces, it is not ultralight, but if you care more about burn time and not having to switch batteries midway through your night on the trail, the Nao+ is an excellent choice.

-The Vertix 2 has onboard mapping in multiple formats, can hold music you can connect to via Bluetooth headphones, and has a bright and easy-to-read screen as well as insane durability.
+The Vertix 2 has onboard mapping in multiple formats, can hold music you can connect to via Bluetooth headphones, and has a bright and easy-to-read screen as well as impressive durability.
 This watch feels like you could run it over with a truck and survive, à la the Nokia brick phones of the early 2000s.

 Ah, the iPhone.
 The eternal divider between those who love Apple products, those who hate them, and those who tolerate them because of their cross-product compatibility.

 How does all this tech play into your adventure capabilities, you might ask?
-From tracking other runners or yourself; incredible photography; storage for thousands of photos, songs, and podcasts; enhanced glass (remember how the earlier iPhones would absolutely shatter the first time you dropped them?); and a long battery life make it one of the best tools to have with you out on the trail for a very long day.Shop the iPhone 13 Pro
+From tracking other runners or yourself; incredible photography; storage for thousands of photos, songs, and podcasts; enhanced glass (remember how the earlier iPhones would absolutely shatter the first time you dropped them?); and a long battery life make it one of the best tools to have with you out on the trail for a very long day.

-Be free of being tied to your kitchen sink and other filtered water sources, says the Katadyn BeFree water filter.
+The Katadyn BeFree water filter sets you free from your kitchen sink and other filtered water sources.
 This lightweight filter, especially when combined with its 600-milliliter soft flask, is a game-changer on backcountry adventures where tap water sources aren’t readily available.
 That’s why we chose it as our top overall pick in our Best Water Filters for Trail Running guide.